Exam Tips for Chromatography

 This exam tips covers Exam Tips for Chromatography within Chromatography for GCSE Chemistry.
-Revise Chromatography in Chemical Analysis for GCSE Chemistry with 20 exam-style questions and 15 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise Chromatography in Chemical Analysis for GCSE Chemistry with 23 exam-style questions and 15 flashcards.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 12 of 13 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position